-In 2020, the third in a series of National Hospital Price Transparency Studies conducted by the RAND Corporation offered an unprecedented look into hospital prices relative to Medicare in 49 states and the District of Columbia.
+In 2022, the fourth in a series of National Hospital Price Transparency Studies conducted by the RAND Corporation offered an unprecedented look into hospital prices relative to Medicare in 49 states and the District of Columbia.
 The data proved what many of us already suspected: the prices we pay for health care vary tremendously and are uncorrelated to the value we receive.
-Now that the data are publicly available – with a future study to be completed in 2022 – we want to ensure that employers and other health care purchasers deploy it to their advantage.

-The Employer Hospital Price Transparency Project was developed by the Employers’ Forum of Indiana with support from Catalyst for Payment Reform and the National Institute for Healthcare Reform.
-Knowing hospital prices is a great beginning – but it’s a first step.
-The Employer Price Transparency Project (PTP) Website helps employers and other health care purchasers use hospital pricing data to pursue higher-value healthcare.
+Knowing these hospital prices and quality is a great beginning – but it’s a first step.
+The Employer Hospital Price Transparency Project further helps employers and other health care purchasers use hospital pricing data to pursue higher-value healthcare.
 This entails:

 - Understanding how hospital prices are negotiated and why prices differ drastically among hospitals and across markets

-- Accessing relevant hospital pricing data and supplementing it with quality data to create a comprehensive picture of health care value
+- Accessing relevant hospital pricing data and supplementing it with quality data using tools such as Sage Transparency to create a comprehensive picture of health care value

 - Choosing from a menu of tactics and strategies to do any/all of the following: